 Stress fractures of the tibia and fibula occur in many athletes, especially runners, and also in nonathletes who suddenly increase their activity level or have an underlying illness predisposing them to stress fractures.
 Many factors appear to contribute to the development of these fractures including changes in athletic training, specific anatomic traits, decreased bone density, and disease states .

 This topic review will discuss stress fractures of the tibia and fibula in adults.
-An overview of stress fractures and discussions of other specific fractures are found elsewhere.
+An overview of stress fractures and discussions of other specific fractures are found separately.
 (See "Overview of stress fractures" and "Stress fractures of the metatarsal shaft".)

 - Beck BR.
 Tibial stress injuries.
 An aetiological review for the purposes of guiding management.
 Sports Med 1998; 26:265.

 - Niva MH, Kiuru MJ, Haataja R, Pihlajamäki HK.
 Bone stress injuries causing exercise-induced knee pain.
 Am J Sports Med 2006; 34:78.

 - Wheeless CR III.
 Blood supply to the tibia.
 Wheeless' Textbook of Orthopaedics.
 Duke Orthopaedics. http://www.wheelessonline.com/ortho/blood_supply_to_the_tibia (Accessed on May 26, 2015).